 So it’s pretty obvious that if anyone hates Uber it’s me.
 I have a post on what happens if your account gets hacked (nothing, they literally don’t care) and because of this incident, I unconsciously dedicated a week to complaining about them on Instagram.
 Three months later, their regional partnership manager emailed me about a potential collaboration.
 I didn’t even bother to ask if this was a paid project because there was no way that in the company’s current state I’d ever work with them.
 So that’s exactly what I explained in the correspondence.
 In case you were wondering, there was no reply on their end.

 The outcome: I was concerned that being so

 obvious about who this brand was would land me in trouble but I also knew I was telling the truth about their unscrupulous practices.
 The messages I got in support from you guys were beyond anything I anticipated.
-I am so grateful that I have such a strong network of people whom I haven’t even met before and that actually remember and care about this.
-Furthermore, an influencer whom I have followed for ages messaged me out of the blue to tell me how much she appreciated the authenticity.
-Totally floored.
+Furthermore, an influencer who I have followed for ages messaged me out of the blue to tell me how much she appreciated the authenticity.

 Even big brands have bad reputations and being exclusive and putting your principles first will mean that people will continue to trust you.

 I know a lot of you bloggers reading this have or will be working with them at some point.
 They are giving out clothes like black rats passing around the plague.
 Okay, some of their stuff is cute and that’s why I did consider working with them but nice stock doesn’t compensate for a gross lack of professionalism.